blackTieV2/ZEIT8028/Assignments/Assignment2/Reports/First Draft.md

 The extent of the compromise was severe, involving multiple stages of infection that effectively disabled the system's defenses, established persistent backdoors, and enabled remote access through an SSH tunnel.
 The attacker's use of PowerShell scripts and malicious executables, combined with the creation of an SSH tunnel via `plink.exe`, allowed for sustained control over the compromised system.
 The communication with a C2 server further indicates that the attacker maintained ongoing remote access, potentially for data exfiltration or further exploitation.

 This report highlights the sophisticated nature of the attack, the methods used to bypass security measures, and the extent of the system compromise.
 The evidence gathered from PowerShell logs, memory analysis, and network traffic provides a detailed understanding of the attack's progression and impact.

+---

+Below is the revised draft for **Question 3** of the report, updated with the new information provided regarding `Procdump64.exe`, `plink.exe`, and the analysis of potential data exfiltration:

+---

 ### **Technical Incident Report: Data Exfiltration Analysis**

 ---